 Extraordinary Facility is a design studio for learning and play.
 We help people develop products, services and media that spark curiosity and creativity.

 EF works with clients of all shapes and sizes – from teachers to toymakers.
 Most projects fall into two broad categories:

-A lot of our work is in early-stage invention for new products, services and media that sit on the spectrum between learning and play.
-We specialize in physical/digital prototyping and playtesting, helping give form to ideas through hands-on experience.
+A lot of our work is in early-stage invention and concept development.
+We specialize in physical/digital prototyping and playtesting, helping give form to ideas by building them and trying them out.
 As the saying goes, play is the highest form of research.

 Clients come to Extraordinary Facility for a balance of rigor and playfulness.
 Refining an idea takes focus and clear thinking, while leaving enough room for exploration, improvisation and serendipity – the raw materials of creative leaps.

 We develop our own exploratory projects alongside consultancy work, mostly for fun, but also to learn new skills, explore ideas and try out approaches that typically end up feeding back into client work.